Jenelle Evans’ Mom, Barb, and Farrah’s Mom, Debra, Are New BFFs Despite Debra’s Jenelle Diss

 Jenelle Evans gave up custody of her eldest son, Jace, 7, to her mother several years ago.
 This was a pragmatic move as the mother tried to get clean from her heroin addiction, and she planned on having Jace live with her full-time once again in the future.

 However, Barb, her mother, is concerned that the pair have been living together for far too long now and at this stage, she would be ripping him away from everything he’s ever known, including his school and friends.
-When asked on Teen Mom 2 whom Jace wants to live with, he often tells both parties he wants to live with them, which makes the situation even more messy.
+When asked on Teen Mom 2 whom Jace wants to live with, he often tells both parties he wants to live with them, which makes the situation even messier.

 The mother/daughter pair will go to court in May for a final hearing on who gets to have full custodial responsibility of Jace.
 Jenelle Evans says she tries to keep the peace between herself and her mother for Jace’s sake, ensuring that he continues to see both women as maternal figures.